junhaiqi/centroAnno/README.md

 ## Overview of centroAnno
 centroAnno is a prior-independent tool for automatic and efficient centromere structural analysis across multiple species.
+In addition, we built a pipeline based on centroAnno to analyze repeats and HOR from noisy sequencing data, named [CentroRepeatAnalyzer] (https://github.com/junhaiqi/centroAnno.git).
 ## Table of contents

   * [Requirements](#requirements)